 There are so many benefits that come with co-op membership, but perhaps one of the best benefits is capital credits.

-What are capital credits?
-At the end of each year, Southern Indiana Power calculates our operating margin, which is the amount our income exceeded our expenses during the year.
-We then allocate (assign) the operating margin as “capital credits” to each member based on the amount of electricity you purchased throughout the year.
-Over time, these capital credits are retired (paid back) to our co-op members.
+What are capital credits, you ask?
+At the end of each year, Southern Indiana Power calculates our operating margin, which is the amount by which our income exceeded our expenses during the year.

 You might wonder why we do this.
-As an electric cooperative, we are here to provide at-cost electric service, not to make a profit.
-As a member of an electric cooperative, you invest in the efficient operation of your co-op by simply paying your bill each month.
-This effectively makes you, as well as all co-op members, our shareholders.
-Conversely, an investor-owned utility is a for-profit company and has only a few shareholders.
-They pay dividends to these shareholders, some who may not even purchase energy from them.
+As an electric cooperative, we are here to provide at-cost electric service.
+We aren’t here to make a profit, and we don’t have shareholders.
+As a member of an electric cooperative, you invest in the efficient operation of your co-op.
+Unlike an investor-owned utility, we don’t pay dividends or other amounts to shareholders who don’t purchase electricity from us.

 Every year, Southern Indiana Power’s board of directors evaluates the cooperative’s financial position and capital needs, and approves a capital credit retirement plan.

 We also publish information in the Electric Consumer when we are preparing to retire capital credits.
 In 2016, Southern Indiana Power retired more than $550,000 in allocated capital credits from the years 1988-1989.